jmcvetta/napping/README.md

 Check out [github_auth_token][auth-token] for a working example showing how to retrieve an auth token from the Github API.

+Check out [docker_unixsocket][unix-socket] to see how to make REST requests to Unix domain socket endpoints.

 # Contributing